 Houston Astros pitcher David Paulino gets 80-game drug ban

-Houston Astros starting pitcher David Paulino wipes his face after giving up a three-run home run to Oakland Athletics' Khris Davis during the third inning of a baseball game, Wednesday, June 28, 2017, in Houston.
-Houston Astros starting pitcher David Paulino throws against the Oakland Athletics during the first inning of a baseball game, Wednesday, June 28, 2017, in Houston.
+Houston Astros starting pitcher David Paulino wipes his face after giving up a three-run home run to Oakland Athletics' Khris Davis during the third inning of a baseball game, Wednesday, June 28, 2017, in Houston. less Houston Astros starting pitcher David Paulino wipes his face after giving up a three-run home run to Oakland Athletics' Khris Davis during the third inning of a baseball game, Wednesday, June 28, 2017, in ... more Houston Astros starting pitcher David Paulino throws against the Oakland Athletics during the first inning of a baseball game, Wednesday, June 28, 2017, in Houston.

 Add your comments below